Partia Razem: Foreign and defence policy

-Razem supports an active role for Poland in the international community, citing the United Nations and OSCE as the most important organizations in that context.
+Razem has been described as pro-European, and pro-NATO.
+The party supports an active role for Poland in the international community, citing the United Nations and OSCE as the most important organisations in that context.

 The party is a strong supporter of the European Union and has taken a stance against Brexit.
 The party believes that the EU, in its current form, represents the interests of 'big business', but has nonetheless found 'indisputable successes' and could be reformed to create a 'progressive' pan-European social and tax policy.
 The party is a proponent of stronger European integration.
-The party further proposes the creation of an EU army.
-On the other hand, it has criticised the Eurozone, stating that it had been 'poorly thought-out' and could lead to financial shocks in 'weaker Union economies', however adding that if the 'reformed' Eurozone were to become 'truly solidary', it would fully support Poland's adoption of the Euro.
+The party further proposes the creation of an EU army, and is also a supporter of transforming the EU into European United States.

+On the other hand, in 2019 the party has criticised the Eurozone, stating that it had been 'poorly thought-out' and could lead to financial shocks in 'weaker Union economies', however adding that if the 'reformed' Eurozone were to become 'truly solidary', it would fully support Poland's adoption of the Euro.
+In the 2025 Polish presidential election, Razem presented a more pro-European stance, advocating an open-door migration policy, increased European Union cooperation and immediate adoption of the euro.

-The party has declared that it is convinced that NATO was 'not a sufficient tool' to ensure the lasting security of Poland and Europe, instead preferring the creation of an EU Army through the Common Security and Defence Policy.
+The party explicitly rejected views that the blame for the Russo-Ukrainian War might lie with Ukraine or NATO.
+It supports deliver of weapons and military supplies to Ukraine and also supports sanctions against Russia.
+The party also moved towards supporting NATO, praising it as "the most effective guarantor of Poland's and Europe's security at present".
+At the same time, the party declared that it is convinced that NATO alone was 'not a sufficient tool' to ensure the lasting security of Poland and Europe, instead preferring the creation of an EU Army through the Common Security and Defence Policy.
+Razem cut ties with the DiEM25 movement of Yanis Varoufakis because of DiEM25's opposition to NATO.